A Comprehensive Guide To Illinois EV Rebates, Tax Credits & Charging Incentives

 With generous state incentives and three of the four major public utilities offering time-of-use rates for EV charging, Illinois makes it easier—and more affordable—than ever to go electric.
 In this article, we will explore different ways you can save on an electric vehicle and EV charging in the state.

-In addition to the above incentives that are offered for purchasing an electric car, Illinois residents can also claim rebates for purchasing and installing Level 2 EV chargers, ranging from $500 to over $3,000.
-Scroll down to view more details for specific utility providers in IL.
+In addition to the above incentives that are offered for purchasing an electric car, Illinois residents can also claim incentives for purchasing and installing Level 2 EV chargers,

-Illinois Utility Rebates for Level 2 EV Chargers & Installation
+Illinois Utility Rebates for EV Chargers & Installation

 Commonwealth Edison Co.
 (ComEd) offers rebates ranging from $1,000 to $3,750 for installing a Level 2 electric vehicle charger.
 If you qualify for a public assistance program, you may qualify for the full $3,750 rebate.
 The program offers rebates for the installation and purchase of Level 2 chargers that are “smart,” ENERGY STAR® certified, and NRTL certified.